ptkjw1997/DGMRec/README.md

-# MMGRec
+# DGMRec
-Missing Modality Generation for Recommendaton
+Disentangling and Generating Modalities for Recommendation in Missing Modality Scenarios